Adventure Wagon

 Van Configurator & eCommerce Website

-Adventure Wagon bridges the gap between DIY van builds and high-end custom outfitting.
-We designed an immersive van configurator that allows customers to visualize, customize, and price their build in real time, reducing intimidation around cost, complexity, and technical expertise.
+We designed an immersive van configurator that lets customers visualize, customize, and price their build in real time.

 Overview